-The justification related to the security objective "Protection against Inherent Information Leakage (O.Leak-Inherent)" is as follows:

-The refinements of the security functional requirements FPT_ITT.1 and FDP_ITT.1 together with the policy statement in FDP_IFC.1 explicitly require the prevention of disclosure of secret data (TSF data as well as User Data) when transmitted between separate parts of the TOE or while being processed.
-This includes that attackers cannot reveal such data by measurements of emanations, power consumption or other behavior of the TOE while data are transmitted between or processed by TOE parts.

-Of course this has also to be supported by the Security IC Embedded Software.
-For example timing attacks were possible if the processing time of algorithms implemented in the software would depend on the content of secret variables.
+- 194 The justification related to the security objective "Protection against Inherent Information Leakage (O.Leak-Inherent)" is as follows: - 195 The refinements of the security functional requirements FPT_ITT.1 and FDP_ITT.1 together with the policy statement in FDP_IFC.1 explicitly require the prevention of disclosure of secret data (TSF data as well as User Data) when transmitted between separate parts of the TOE or while being processed.
+This includes that attackers cannot reveal such data by measurements of emanations, power consumption or other behavior of the TOE while data are transmitted between or processed by TOE parts. - 196 It is possible that the TOE needs additional support by the Security IC Embedded Software (e.g. timing attacks are possible if the processing time of algorithms implemented in the software depends on the content of secret).
+This support must be addressed in the Guidance Documentation.
+Together with this FPT_ITT.1, FDP_ITT.1 and FDP_IFC.1 are suitable to meet the objective.